vivitranhoang/ELK_Stack_Project/setupguide.md

 <br />
 <br /><img src="https://github.com/vivitranhoang/ELK_Stack_Project/blob/master/images/26.PNG?raw=true">
 <br />
 <br />The above shows a fatal output that tells us the VM is unreachable due to key permissions.
-There may be an error with the key when inputted into Azure,
+There may be an error with the key when inputted into Azure, a network security group rule conflict,
-the path of the key in the <em>ansible.cfg</em> file, or perhaps an error due to a password on the key file.
+the path of the key in the <em>hosts</em> file (or the <em>ansible.cfg</em> file, if you made changes and placed the key path there), or perhaps an error due to a password on the key.
 <br />
 <br /><strong>g.) <em>ansible -m ping all</em></strong>
 <br />